kevins981/kevins981.github.io/_blogs/teachagent_part2.markdown

 ```
 This diagnosis is in fact not bad.
 The model correctly identified that the airline called the correct tool (`book_reservation`) but used the wrong argument.
 (I am actually somewhat surprised that GPT 5.2 was able to understand the trace format without any prior context.)
-However, this is only the point of failure at the **surface level**.
+However, this is only the point of failure at the *surface level*.
 To meaningfully optimize the airline agent, we need to take a step further and understand *why* the agent failed.

-This is where expert context helps.
-Socratic Triage agent (GPT 5.2) diagnosis:
+This is why expert context is essential.
+The goal is thus to build such a specialized knowledge base that would enable an agent to *accurately pinpoint root cause of failure.*

+To do this, *teaching by example* is an effective approach.
+At the start, the knowledge base is empty and the student triage agent relied on common sense to diagnose failures.
+When the student agent encounters a failure trace and fail to identify the root cause, I (the human teacher) intervenes and provides the correct answer.
+The student agent then updates the knowledge base with new insights obtained from this trace.
+**Through this iterative process, the triage agent gradually becomes more proficient.**

+At the end, the triage agent was able to provide this diagnosis for the above failure trace:
 ```
 Surface-level failure: the agent’s book_reservation call does not match the oracle in info.task.actions—it booked return flight HAT069 on 2024-05-25,